Hacker0x01/docs.hackerone.com/docs/programs/general-settings.md

 To change the settings of your bounty program follow these steps:

-1. Configure your general settings under **Settings > General**.
+1. Configure your general settings under **Program Settings > General**.
 You can set up these settings:

  Option | Detail
  ------ | ------